Utah St. cancels game after players opt to sit out

 "I am devastated that my comments were interpreted as bias against anyone's religious background," Cockett said in a statement.
 "Throughout my professional career and, especially, as president of USU, I have welcomed the opportunity to meet directly and often with students about their experiences.
 Regardless of how difficult the conversations might be in the coming days, I remain committed to giving our students a voice."

-During that videoconference on Tuesday, according to the Stadium report, Cockett purportedly voiced concerns about Maile's cultural and religious background.
+During that videoconference, according to the Stadium report, Cockett purportedly voiced concerns about Maile's cultural and religious background.
 Maile, a Utah State graduate, is Polynesian and a member of the Church of Jesus Christ of Latter-day Saints.
 He is also the Aggies' co-defensive coordinator and defensive line coach.

-During a meeting on Friday morning, the players voted unanimously not to play in the game.
+During a meeting Friday morning, the players voted unanimously to not play in the game.

 "On Tuesday, December 8th, the Utah State University Football Leadership Council held a zoom meeting with Noelle Cockett, President of USU, and John Hartwell, the Athletic Director.
 The purpose of the meeting was to have a say in the search for our new head coach.
 During the meeting, we voiced our support for Interim Head Coach Frank Maile.
 In response to our comments, their primary concern was his religious and cultural background.
 Players, stating their diverse faiths and backgrounds, then jumped to Coach Frank Maile's defense in treating everyone with love, equality, and fairness.

-Arkansas State's Blake Anderson resigned on Thursday to become Utah State's new coach.
+Arkansas State coach Blake Anderson resigned on Thursday to become Utah State's new coach.

 "We want our message to be clear that this has nothing to do with the hiring of Coach Blake Anderson, the recently-named head coach of the program," the players wrote.
 "We are sure he is an excellent coach; we look forward to meeting him and his staff.
 We are highlighting the ongoing problems of inequality and want to create a better future for the community of Logan and Utah State University."